 Minimum And Maximum Dimensions

 While getting a custom-sized pergola built, you’ll have to keep the manufacturer’s minimum and maximum dimensions in mind.
 The R-BLADE, for instance, has a maximum span of 23×15 ft.
 Its louver width is 8.54 inches, and the horizontal beams are 7.09 inches wide.
 You can of course combine structures for a large covered area.
+When designing a pergola larger than this 23×15 ft size, your pergola contractor will often refer to each section as a zone.

 How To Anchor Your Pergola To The Ground